-Behavior: By not using its litter box your cat might be expressing unhappiness, anxiety, stress or fears about its environment.
+By not using its litter box your cat might be expressing unhappiness, anxiety, stress, or fears about its environment.
 If a health issue is discarded you need to do a complete assessment to determine why your cat is not using the litter box.
 The causes of stress or unhappiness could be:

-- Competing with another pet at home for its territory
+- Territorial marking when competing with another pet at home

-When there is more than one cat at home the first thing to do is finding out what cat is doing its business outside the litter box.
-During this investigation, do not discard more than one cat doing this.
+When there is more than one cat at home the first thing to do is find out what cat is doing its business outside the litter box.
+During this investigation, do not discard more than one cat.
 You will need to turn up your powers of observation to catch the “perpetrator” in the act, if this does not happen, you will just have to make a “best guess”.
 A good idea is to confine one of your cats temporarily to determine which cat is urinating outside the litter box.
 If you don’t want to do that you can take one of your cats to the Vet to get fluorescein.
 This is a harmless dye in the form of a pill that makes the cat’s urine glow blue or green under ultraviolet light, during 24 hours.

 The cat does not like its litter box

 This sounds as simple as it is.
 If your cat does not feel comfortable in a little box, it won’t use it.
-It can be materials which the box is made, it may be a dirty litter box, it could be the bad odor from an enclosed type litter box, the entry height making it hard to access the litter box, the cat litter, and it could be anything else.
-Cats are unique and very picky animals, so you just have to try through trial and error method to find out why your cat does not like the litter box.
+It can be the materials from which the box is made, it may be a dirty litter box, it could be the bad odor from an enclosed type litter box, the entry height making it hard to access the litter box, the cat litter, and it could be anything else.
+Cats are unique and very picky animals, so you just have to try through trial and error methods to find out why your cat does not like the litter box.

-Usually cats don’t like a dirty litter box so it’s not a bad idea getting a self cleaning litter box to ensure a clean place that your cat will appreciate.
+Usually, cats don’t like a dirty litter box so it’s not a bad idea to get a self cleaning litter box to ensure a clean place that your cat will appreciate.

 Litter box location

-Make sure to put the litter box away from your cat food bowl or water fountain.
-Don’t put the litter box where your cat usually take a rest either.
+Make sure to put the litter box away from your cat’s food bowl or water fountain.
+Also, don’t put the litter box where your cat usually takes a rest either.
 Cats are very clean animals so the litter box must be always away from these places.
 Avoid putting the litter box where there is high traffic in the house, cats don’t like that.
 They need tranquility when doing their business.
 In my article choosing the location of your cat’s litter box I explain in detail the best way to accommodate the cat litter box in your home.

 If your cat is stressed

-Your cat stress could be related to the following situations:
+Your cat’s stress could be related to the following situations:

-- When you don’t play with your cat to relief its energy.
+- When you don’t play with your cat and your pet needs to relieve its energy.

-- When your cat does not have a position to look outside through the window.
+- When your cat is unable to look outside through a window.

 - When your cat does not have anything to scratch on it.

-To help your cat, you will have to take actions and eliminate these problems, playing with your cat in a daily basis, defining spaces for your cat to be comfortable and happy and getting a good scratcher for it.
+To help your cat, you will have to take action and eliminate these problems, playing with your cat on a daily basis, defining spaces for your cat to be comfortable and happy, and getting a good scratcher for it.

 If your cat is angry